ncatlab/nlab-content/pages/165.md

   \pi_1(X,x) = Aut_{\Pi_1(X)}(x)
   \,.
 $$
-So the fundamental groupoid is an improvement on the idea of the fundamental group, which gets rid of the choice of basepoint.
+So the fundamental groupoid gets rid of the choice of basepoint for the fundamental group, and this is valuable for some applications.
 The set of connected components of $\Pi_1(X)$ is precisely the set $\Pi_0(X)$ of path-components of $X$.
 (This is not to be confused with the set of connected components of $X$, sometimes denoted by the same symbol.
 Of course they are the same when $X$ is locally path-connected.)

 ### Topologizing the fundamental groupoid